Skip to content

 The sanitize_*_extend lists only add to the server’s base redaction lists - a checkout can never remove something the server already masks.
 Requests to a host not in your capture lists are blocked.
 See HTTP Proxy.

-Command filtering (shell protocols)
+Command and query filtering

 FieldTypeDescription